JosephBrunet/Tension-inflation_GI/README.md

 │   │   └── PumpWM.py                # Script for the dialog with the Watson Marlow pump (not useful)
 │   ├── initialisation.py            # GUI of the step 1
 │   └── mainwindow.py                # GUI of the step 2 composed in right and left panels
-├── ressources                       # Folder with the images └── results                          # Folder containing the output from the software
+├── resources                       # Folder with the images └── results                          # Folder containing the output from the software
 ```